eminboghos/portfolio/PredictionMarketBots/README.md

 ## Bot 1 — Polymarket mass market maker

-**Concept:** Illiquid markets on Polymarket often have big spreads above 20 cents (20% of the price range).
+Illiquid markets on Polymarket often have big spreads above 20 cents (20% of the price range).
 I quote 1 cent inside the best bid and ask on ~2,000 markets simultaneously, updating every 30–60 seconds.
 With enough markets (50k+) and transactions (200k+), the law of large numbers handles adverse selection without requiring me to model the correct probability for each market.

 **Key challenges solved:**
 - Processing 2,000+ markets fast enough to cycle through all quotes in under 60 seconds